 We are very happy to assist you with fitting your child´s new shoes.
-Please call us if you have any doubt or question: 0044/207/ 8133 6641 or you can email us: [email protected]
+If you have any doubt or question you can email us: [email protected]

 In the event that the pair of shoes you have received does not fit and you would like to exchange or return it, please read our delivery & return policy.
 You have 365 days to exchange non-sale products from us and 14 days to return your shoes.
 And we will refund your purchase within 24h upon receipt of your return parcel.